ISAITB/docs-itb-ta/source/sessionDashboard/index.rst

 * The **organisation** and **system** this session was executed for.
 * Its **result**.

-In this case the display of sessions uses paging, providing controls to go to the **first**, **previous**, **next** and **last** page (as applicable) and the rows are by default sorted based on the session **end time**, in a descending manner (i.e. latest sessions appear first).
-Sorting can be adapted by clicking on each column's header to sort by it in ascending manner.
-The currently active sort column and type are displayed using an arrow icon next to the relevant column's title.
+Tests are presented in a paged table sorted based on their **end time** in a descending order (i.e. showing the latest tests at the top).
+Custom sorting can be applied by clicking the title of each column; clicking a column header for the first time will sort by it in ascending manner and clicking it again will switch to descending.
+The active sort column and type are indicated using an arrow next to the relevant column header.
+The table offers controls to go to **specific pages** as well as the **first**, **previous**, **next** and **last** ones (as applicable), while showing in the bottom right corner the total and currently displayed test counts.

 Viewing a test session's further details and steps is done by clicking on the session's row, similar to the case of the :ref:`active test sessions<session_dashboard__active>`.
 See :ref:`session_dashboard__steps` for further information on the details displayed.
 Moreover, each row provides two **export** buttons that allows you to download the session's **test case report** in XML and PDF format.